DOD Security Specialist GS101.01

-Description: This course provides a comprehensive introduction to common DoD security practices in Industrial Security, Personnel Security, Information Security and Physical Security disciplines and their interrelationships, as well as the related policies, programs and procedures.
+Description: This course provides students a baseline of fundamental knowledge to perform common DOD security tasks and practices in Industrial, Personnel, Information, and Physical Security disciplines and understand their interrelationships, as well as their related policies, programs, and procedures.
 Additionally, risk management concepts form the foundation of the course, and related content is woven throughout.

 This course is designed to enable students to:

 - Describe the various types of threats to the DOD infrastructure

 - Identify key components of the insider threat program

 - Identify key avenues and actions associated with threat reporting

 - Define Risk Management and identify the five-step risk management process

 - Identify the relationship between industrial security and risk management